HTTP-RPC/Kilo/README.md

 * `java.lang.String`
 * `java.util.List`
 * `java.util.Map`

+Methods may also return `void` or `java.lang.Void` to indicate that they do not return a value.

 `Map` implementations must use `String` values for keys.
 Nested structures are supported, but reference cycles are not permitted.